AITO Board of Directors

 Ted Wood, Chair

 Ted has been active with Amnesty International for many years and is Chairperson of Amnesty Group 142 with its main focus being Indigenous Rights issues.
-Ted served as a Director-at-Large of AITO for the past year volunteering on committees and providing input on regulatory issues.
+Ted has served as Director-at-Large of AITO for two years and is in his second year as Chair.
+He has volunteered on committees and provided input on regulatory issues.
 Ted is a Chartered Professional Accountant and a retired Chief Financial Officer.
 In his professional capacity he served on a number of corporate boards.
-He is currently Director and Treasurer of a charitable organization as well as manager of its Facebook page.
-In his spare time, Ted enjoys vegetable gardening, curling and cycling.
+He has also served on non-profit boards as either President or Treasurer.
+In his spare time, Ted enjoys vegetable gardening, curling, and cycling.

 Duncan Garrow, Vice Chair